mech/Languages/Clean Code/Design.md

 Failure of OOD might look like failures of coding technique but they are actually failures of perspective.

 > Gain design understanding
+>
+> Exposing core concept.
+Unearth concepts that are currently hidden in the code.
+>
+> Does extremely well on the domain questions

 ## Cost of Change

+> Code that needs to be changed must be changeable.
+The code arrangement that was acceptable for Shameless Green is not necessarily best for "enabling change".

 Something always change.
 It always does.
 The customers didn't know what they wanted, they didn't say what they meant.
 You didn't understand their needs, you've learned how to do something better, etc.